blueimp/wdio/edge-legacy.md

    Allow `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.

-6. Run the tests with Microsoft Edge Legacy:
+6. Run the tests with Edge Legacy:
    ```sh
    docker-compose run --rm wdio edge-legacy.js
    ```